top of page

 • Productivity Challenges with Remote Work: Although remote work is flexible, it can also lead to productivity issues.
 According to a Prodoscore study, certain individuals, particularly those new to the workforce, struggle to keep concentrating when not under direct supervision.
 Many Generation Z workers began their careers in remote or hybrid contexts during the COVID-19 pandemic, and they may lack the time management skills required to work efficiently from home, reducing their productivity even further.

-Productivity declines from generation to generation
+Productivity Declines from Generation to Generation

 Changing economic situations, technological developments, and shifting views about work-life balance all contribute to the drop in productivity over generations.